-We have adopted a Code of Business Conduct and Ethics which applies to our directors, officers and employees, including our principal executive officer, principal financial officer and principal accounting officer.
+We have adopted a Code of Business Conduct and Ethics which applies to our directors, officers and employees, including our principal executive officer and principal financial officer.
 We have posted the code on our corporate website at ir.weibo.com.